On the Complexity of Language Membership for Probabilistic Words: Introduction

 The natural question is then whether poly-slicewise-unambiguity is the unifying explanation for the tractability of probabilistic membership for CFLs.
 We answer in the negative in \cref{sec:circuits} by introducing a framework of \emph{tractable circuits} from the field of \emph{knowledge compilation}~\cite{darwiche2002knowledge}, inspired by database theory~\cite{amarilli2024tractable}.
-Intuitively, tractable circuits are circuits that give a factorized representation of a set of partial functions (intuitively corresponding to outcomes of a probabilistic word) using some tractable operators: \emph{Cartesian product} (called \emph{decomposable AND} in the setting of Boolean knowledge compilation circuit classes), and \emph{disjoint union} (called \emph{deterministic OR} in the Boolean setting).
-These circuits are a multivalued analogue to so-called \emph{sd-DNNF circuits}~\cite{darwiche2002knowledge}.
+Intuitively, tractable circuits are circuits that give a factorized representation of a set of solutions (intuitively corresponding to outcomes of a probabilistic word) using some tractable operators: \emph{Cartesian product} (called \emph{decomposable AND} in the setting of Boolean knowledge compilation circuit classes), and \emph{disjoint union} (called \emph{deterministic OR} in the Boolean setting).
+These circuits are a multivalued analogue to so-called \emph{d-DNNF circuits}~\cite{darwiche2002knowledge}.
 The choice of operators ensures that we can compute in linear time (up to the cost of arithmetic operations) the total probability of the assignments captured by a tractable circuit.
 We show that these circuits can be used to recapture the tractability of all poly-slicewise-unambiguous languages.
-What is more, we show that there are CFLs that are not poly-slicewise-unambiguous but admit tractable circuits: we use for this the language very recently studied in \cite{kimelfeld2025formal} whose length-$n$ slices were recently shown~\cite{mengel2025lower} not to admit uCFLs of polynomial size in~$n$.
+What is more, we show that there are CFLs that are not poly-slicewise-unambiguous but admit tractable circuits: this is the case of the language recently studied in \cite{kimelfeld2025formal} whose length-$n$ slices were shown~\cite{mengel2025lower} not to admit uCFLs of polynomial size in~$n$.